damianroiz/11ty-blog/src/blog/2021-05-15-my-second-article.md

 tags:
   - feature
 image: /assets/blog/cover-photo.png
-imageAlt: This is a test
+imageAlt: Me having a great sleep
 ---
 Sleeping is the key element for recovery and the foundation for physical performance.
 It is vastly more important than your training, your diet, your supplements, and anything else you might be part of your “recovery toolkit”.
 Improving sleep quality has a direct impact on muscle recovery and muscle growth, stress levels reduction, improved mood and concentration, cognitive functions, and more stable and predictable energy levels throughout the day.
 By the time you finish this article, you will be equipped with some really effective techniques to radically optimize your sleep.
 Best of all, they are all simple enough to be implemented as soon as tonight.